Agile Code is Clean Code!

 Your teams use Scrum or Kanban to deliver running software every two weeks.

-To create an agile architecture, you must write agile worthy code.
+To create an agile architecture, you must write agile-worthy code.
 Agile code is always clean code.

-Start early, do it continuously and soon your code will be clean, legible and free of known defects.
+Start early, do it continuously, and soon your code will be clean, legible, and free of known defects.

 Architecture versus Code

 Be honest.
 Having a huge class with thousands of lines of code plainly demonstrates that your organization worked unprofessionally over months in the past.
-Such monsters are not born over one-night coding session.
+Such monsters are not born over a one-night coding session.
 It takes time and incompetence to create such maintenance nightmares.

 As long as your product contains such code monsters, it is worthless to pretend to have a nice and thought through architecture.
 Your organization is still trying to achieve software craftsmanship.